Honors Program

 Students intending to pursue honors in Earth and Planetary Sciences should discuss potential research projects with their advisor during their junior year.
 Students must submit:

-• the EPS Honors Application AND
+- The EPS Honors Application AND

-to the department by the end of their junior year, usually spring quarter.
-Students are encouraged to apply to the program during winter quarter of their junior year and to begin research during spring quarter of their junior year and the summer prior to their senior year.
+- A 2-3 page research proposal prepared by the student in consultation with the faculty advisor to the department by the end of their junior year, usually spring quarter.
+Students are encouraged to apply to the program during the winter quarter of their junior year and to begin research during the spring quarter of their junior year and the summer prior to their senior year.

 After Acceptance